abpetkov/switchery/README.md

 var switchery = new Switchery(elem, { disabled: true, disabledOpacity: 0.75 });
 ```

+Adding `disabled` or `readonly` attribute to the native input element will result in the switch being disabled as well.

 ##### Colored

 You can change the primary color of the switch to fit your design perfectly: